 Compare & Save on Conveyancing Solicitors

-After your offer has been accepted, your conveyancer will organise three main searches, including local authority searches, environmental searches and drainage and water searches.
-You'll also have to carry out title searches to prove the seller is the legal owner of the house.
+After your offer has been accepted, your conveyancer will organise three main searches: local authority searches, environmental searches and drainage and water searches.
+You'll also have to carry out title searches to prove that the seller is the legal owner of the house.

 A licensed conveyancer or a conveyancing solicitor will enquire with the necessary people on what searches to undergo.
 Compare My Move share everything you need to know about conveyancing searches.

-Conveyancing searches are enquiries carried out by your conveyancer or solicitor to find out crucial information on the local area and the property you are planning to buy.
-Property searches are typically made up of local authority searches, environmental searches and drainage and water searches.
+Conveyancing searches are enquiries carried out by your conveyancer or solicitor to find out crucial information on the property and its local area.
+Property searches are made up of local authority searches, environmental searches and drainage and water searches.

-Conveyancing searches will be carried out at the beginning of the, before exchanging contracts as the searches will provide you with vital information on the property and local authority that could affect your decision to carry out the purchase.
+Conveyancing searches will be carried out at the beginning of the conveyancing process, before exchanging contracts.
+These searches will provide you with vital information that could affect your decision to continue with the transaction.

 The local authority searches your conveyancer will carry out are made up of two parts: